The market for car shampoos is huge and it seems like every week there is a new product coming out.

-The active ingredients in dish soap are not nearly as highly concentrated as those in car shampoo are, meaning that a much higher quantity of soap is necessary to have the same effect as the shampoo.
+The active ingredients in dish soap or other household cleaners are not nearly as highly concentrated as those in car shampoo are, meaning that a much higher quantity of soap is necessary to have the same effect as the shampoo.

 This goes hand-in-hand with the idea that dish soap strips wax and other paint protectants.
 Because dish soap is not pH-neutral, it will dissolve any protective film on the paint.

 If you want to remove old wax or another type of sealant, dish soap could be used on your car.

 But it is better to use an alkaline car shampoo, as these are more effective and refrain from damaging the paint.

 Dish Soap Contains Harsh Chemicals

 To reiterate, dish soap was engineered to free dishes of grease, oils, and bacteria with sponges and hot water.
 As such, dish soap contains large amounts of quite harsh chemicals.